typetron/typetron.org/tutorials/twitter-clone/tweets.md

 #### Cleaning the response

 As you probably saw, the response contains a few properties than we might not want to see, like the password property on the user.
 We can hide unwanted properties using [Models](/docs/models).
-Let's create a mode for the Tweet entity since we already have one for the user in the _Models/User.ts_ file:
+Let's create a model for the Tweet entity since we already have one for the user in the _Models/User.ts_ file:

 ```file-path